trycourier/courier-python/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/trycourier/courier-python.

-### Local development

-- Fork this repository
-- Clone your fork
-- Install virtualenv: `pip install virtualenv`
-- Run `make install`
-- Run `source env/bin/activate`
-- Write code!
-- When finished, run `deactivate` to stop using this environment.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for more info.

 ## License